d9249/Learning/발표/DeepGBM.md

 [40] Samuel Rota Bulo and Peter Kontschieder.
 2014.
 Neural decision forests for semantic image labelling.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 81–88.

 [41]  Scikit-learn.
-2018. categorical_encoding. https://github.com/scikit- learn- contrib/ categorical- encoding.
+2018. categorical_encoding. https://github.com/scikitlearncontrib/ categoricalencoding.

 [42]  Ishwar Krishnan Sethi.
 1990.
 Entropy nets: from decision trees to neural networks.
 Proc.
 IEEE 78, 10 (1990), 1605–1613.

 [43] Ira Shavitt and Eran Segal.
 2018.
-Regularization Learning Networks: Deep Learn- ing for Tabular Datasets.
+Regularization Learning Networks: Deep Learning for Tabular Datasets.
 In Advances in Neural Information Processing Systems.
 1386–1396.

 [44] Jeany Son, Ilchae Jung, Kayoung Park, and Bohyung Han.
 2015.
-Tracking-by- segmentation with online gradient boosting decision tree.
+Tracking-bysegmentation with online gradient boosting decision tree.
 In Proceedings of the IEEE International Conference on Computer Vision.
 3056–3064.

 [45] V Sugumaran, V Muralidharan, and KI Ramachandran.
 2007.
 Feature selection using decision tree and classification through proximal support vector machine for fault diagnostics of roller bearing.
 Mechanical systems and signal processing 21, 2 (2007), 930–942.